dreamportdev/Osdev-Notes/02_Architecture/04_InterruptHandling.md

 } __attribute__((packed));
 ```

 Note the use of the packed attribute!
-Since this structure is processed by hardware, we dont want the compiler to insert any padding in our struct, we want it to look exactly as we defined it (and be exactly 128 bits long, like the manual says).
+Since this structure is processed by hardware, we don't want the compiler to insert any padding in our struct, we want it to look exactly as we defined it (and be exactly 128 bits long, like the manual says).
 The three `address_` fields represent the 64-bit address of our handler function, split into different parts: with `address_low` being bits 15:0, `address_mid` is bits 31:16 and `address_high` is bits 63:32.
 The `reserved` field should be set to zero, and otherwise ignored.

 The selector field is the *code selector* the cpu will load into `%cs` before running the interrupt handler.
 This should be your kernel code selector.
 Since your kernel code selector should be running in ring 0, there is no need to set the RPL field.
 This selector can just be the byte offset into the GDT you want to use.